What can we learn from childhood anxiety research?

 It is important to study anxiety in all ages, and that includes our youth!
 Due to differences in neurological and social development, the treatments that work well for adults may not always work as well with teens or children.
 Research can help us pinpoint the differences between anxious youth and anxious adults, allowing us to tailor treatments more effectively to these differing developmental stages.

-Pediatric anxiety research also allows us to examine strategies for "early intervention."
+Childhood anxiety research also allows us to examine strategies for "early intervention."
 Individuals displaying anxiety symptoms at a young age may be at increased risk for carrying these symptoms into adulthood.
 Fortunately, we have a golden opportunity to act while these young brains are still in development!
 With the help of research, we can learn to both identify and treat anxiety sooner.

-Does pediatric anxiety research include both teens and children?
+Does childhood anxiety research include teens?

 Yes!
 Many research studies are designed for children, teens, or both!
 Michigan Medicine is committed to supporting youth-based research, and we work hard to ensure that all study processes are age-appropriate.